 GeneCards Summary for E2F4 Gene

 E2F4 (E2F Transcription Factor 4) is a Protein Coding gene.
-Diseases associated with E2F4 include Retinoblastoma and Retinal Cancer.
-Among its related pathways are Cyclins and Cell Cycle Regulation and ERK Signaling.
+Diseases associated with E2F4 include Retinoblastoma and Erythema Infectiosum.
+Among its related pathways are Cell cycle Cell cycle (generic schema) and Transcriptional activity of SMAD2/SMAD3-SMAD4 heterotrimer.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding.
-An important paralog of this gene is E2F1.
+An important paralog of this gene is E2F5.

 UniProtKB/Swiss-Prot for E2F4 Gene

 Transcription activator that binds DNA cooperatively with DP proteins through the E2 recognition site, 5-TTTC[CG]CGC-3 found in the promoter region of a number of genes whose products are involved in cell cycle regulation or in DNA replication.
 The DRTF1/E2F complex functions in the control of cell-cycle progression from G1 to S phase.
 E2F4 binds with high affinity to RBL1 and RBL2.
 In some instances can also bind RB1.
 Specifically required for multiciliate cell differentiation: together with MCIDAS and E2F5, binds and activate genes required for centriole biogenesis.